Methods and related notes

 I also made one dilution blank with 30ul diH20 in 1.5mL Coomassie blue

-.
+I followed steps 8-17 in the protein extraction protocol from lab 1.
 I had one false start in which I missed step 9 and added the Bradford reagent directly to my dilutions instead of extracting 30ul from my dilutions to add to the reagent.
-I caught this prior to running the samples on the spec, re-did the dilutions and had the following spec results:
+I caught this prior to running the samples on the spec, re-did the dilutions and

 1:1 (1) 0.789 (2) 0.795 (3) 0.786 Average for 3 readings: 0.790 x 2 (dilution factor) = 1.58 x 1011.9 (curve calculation) = 1598.8 x .001=1.599ug/ul